LGM1015/codemaster/README.md

 ### Overview

-CodeMaster is an open-source AI coding agent desktop application designed specifically for Chinese developers.
-It integrates with Chinese LLM providers (DeepSeek, Qwen, etc.) to provide a seamless coding assistance experience without requiring VPN access.
+CodeMaster is an open-source AI coding agent desktop application designed specifically for  developers.
+It integrates with  LLM providers (DeepSeek, Qwen, etc.) to provide a seamless coding assistance experience without requiring VPN access.

 ### Features